Ohio Mathematics & Science Coalition

 Much of Dr. Foley’s scholarship has focused on teacher and faculty professional development and textbook curriculum development to enhance the transition from the secondary to the postsecondary level for both STEM students (Precalculus: Graphical, Numerical, and Algebraic) and non-STEM students (Advanced Quantitative Reasoning: Mathematics for the World Around Us).

-He currently serves as chair of OMSC.
+He currently serves as past chair of OMSC.

 Margaret Kasten, Executive Director